Ulli-Aech/FinalProject_sports_data/README.md

 ## Project Description

-The is a 10 day final project of the Ironhack Data Analytics bootcamps.
+This is my 10 day final project of the Ironhack Data Analytics bootcamp.
 The main goal of my project was it to use a machine learning algorithm to make predictions on sports events.

 ## Data